-Social security is something very important for all Austrians, maybe you haven’t even heard about it before if your country of origin is Russia or other places from the bottom of the ranking.
+Social security is crucial for all Austrians; maybe you haven’t even heard about it if your country of origin is Russia or other places from the bottom of the ranking.

-In Austria all workers are secured with several insurances, both the employer and the employee are required to pay contributions.
-It includes health insurance, long-term care insurance, pension insurance, unemployment insurance, accident insurance.
+In Austria, all workers are secured with several insurances; both the employer and the employee are required to pay contributions.
+It includes health insurance, long-term care insurance, pension insurance, unemployment insurance, and accident insurance.

 6. Affordable living

 Only imagine Austria offers you the best quality of living and working and all this for affordable living costs!
-Rent costs are much lower compared to other big cities with a high quality of life like Paris or London.
+Rent costs are much lower than in other big cities with a high quality of life like Paris or London.